MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/clients/remote-desktop-allow-access.md

 ## Should I enable Remote Desktop?

 If you only want to access your PC when you are physically sitting in front of it, you don't need to enable Remote Desktop.
-Enabling Remote Desktop opens a port on your PC on your local network.
-You should only enable Remote Desktop in trusted networks, like your own home.
+Enabling Remote Desktop opens a port on your PC that is visible to your local network.
+You should only enable Remote Desktop in trusted networks, such as your home.
 You also don't want to enable Remote Desktop on any PC where access is tightly controlled.

-Be aware that when you enable access to Remote Desktop, you are granting anyone in the Administrator's group, as well as any additional users you select though the **Select user** button, the ability to remotely access their accounts on the computer.
+Be aware that when you enable access to Remote Desktop, you are granting anyone in the Administrator's group, as well as any additional users you select through the **Select user** button, the ability to remotely access their accounts on the computer.

 ## Why allow connections only with Network Level Authentication?